You are here: Home page > Home life > How to pass exams

 Cellphones abandoned by students before an exam

 Photo: Once you're in the exam, you're on your own—without even your phone to help you.
 Make sure you're prepared.
-Photo by Brien Aho courtesy of US Navy.
+Photo by Brien Aho courtesy of US Navy and US National Archives.

 3. Understand the marking scheme